CeetronSolutions/resinsight-tutorials/tutorials/correlation-analysis/correlation-analysis.md

 ## Step 1: Import a Summary Ensemble

-Navigate through the "File" drop-down menu and select 'Import->Summary Cases->Import Summary Ensemble' to import a summary ensemble.
-Alternatively, refer to [Import Summary Ensemble](../import-summary-ensemble/import-summary-ensemble.md) tutorial to import ensemble for iter-0 of reek histroy match data.
+Refer to [Import Summary Ensemble](../import-summary-ensemble/import-summary-ensemble.md) tutorial to import an ensemble for iter-0 of reek data.